To0nsa/webserv/README.md

 > A lightweight HTTP/1.1 server written in modern C++20, compliant with the Hive/42 webserv project specifications.

+**Webserv** is our first **large-scale C++ project** at Hive/42.
+The goal was to implement a lightweight, fully working HTTP/1.1 server from scratch, trying to use modern C++ standard libraries.

+The server is designed to be RFC-compliant (following HTTP/1.1 [RFC 7230–7235]) and supports essential features such as:

+* Parsing and validating configuration files (Nginx-style syntax).
+* Handling GET, POST, DELETE with static files, autoindex, and uploads.
+* Executing CGI scripts securely with proper environment and timeouts.
+* Multiplexing sockets and CGI pipes in a single poll-based event loop.
+* Graceful error handling, timeouts, and connection reuse (keep-alive).

+For reference and correctness, Nginx was used as a behavioral benchmark: routing, error responses, and edge cases were compared against it to ensure realistic and compliant behavior.

+This project was both a challenge in systems programming and a solid introduction to networking, concurrency, and protocol design in modern C++.
 ___

 ## Core of Webserv